 Martinez returned home that spring and established a company, Modjoul, in downtown Clemson.
 “I decided to come back to Clemson because rent is cheap, labor is in demand, and the university is nearby,” said Martinez, a Clemson University graduate.

-While Martinez had a rough sketch of his idea, he didn’t have the skills to actually build the belt.
-He recruited more than 10 graduate students from Clemson University and Dr. Goutam Koley, a professor of electrical and computer engineering.
-He also hired Jen Thorson, AIG’s former strategic planning director, as CEO.
+While Martinez had the idea, he didn’t have the skills to actually construct the belt.
+He instead recruited a dozen graduate students from Clemson University and Dr. Goutam Koley, a professor of electrical and computer engineering.
+He also hired Jen Thorson, AIG’s former strategic planning director, as CIO.

-The sensors, which range from an accelerometer to GPS, are capable of measuring how many times, how high, and how long an employee works from heights; identifying a slip, trip, or fall as it happens; and measuring aggressive driving behaviors, such as hard braking, speeding, acceleration, texting, cornering, and more.
+The eight sensors, which range from an accelerometer to GPS, are capable of measuring multiple movements, including walking, sitting, falling, driving, tripping, and more.
+It can also measure aggressive driving behaviors, including hard braking, speeding, acceleration, texting, and cornering.

 “Every movement has a digital signature that can be modeled,” Martinez said.
 “Our belt essentially improves employee safety, while providing revolutionary new insights to the employer about its operations.”

-According to Martinez, the belt will be capable of recording whether an event actually happened, which will eliminate reporting fraud; detail the severity of an event, which will combat injury exaggeration; and create new data for management to prevent repeatable injuries in the workplace.
+Martinez said the belt will be capable of recording whether or not a workplace accident actually happened, which will eliminate reporting fraud; detail the severity of an event, which will combat injury exaggeration; and create new data for management to prevent repeatable injuries in the workplace.

 Modjoul plans to begin preordering and production sometime this spring.
-Despite that, the company has already sold an estimated $1.4 million in belts and cloud subscriptions to eight insurance companies and three corporate companies, which includes the Spangler Candy Company, best known for its Dum Dum lollipops.
+The company, however, has already sold an estimated $1.4 million in belts and cloud subscriptions to eight insurance companies and three corporate companies, which includes the Spangler Candy Company, best known for its Dum Dum lollipops.

 “Any employee has the potential for workplace injuries if they’re not careful.
 We’re using this belt to look for the health issues that appear later down the road.
 Those are the ones that cost us the most,” said Spangler Candy Company’s Health, Safety, and Environmental Director Nathan Barry.